OctavianIonutStanciulescu/Assessment2-web-page-implementation-/README.md

 # Appendices:
 Appendix A is used to provide set of user narratives, which describes the particular wants and objectives discovered in our study

 Appendix B – In this part iterations of every customer are outlined with the accompanying features that were created.

 In our approach we have made it certain that it was open and by using the agile principles and practises it was readily evident.

 ## Appendix A: User Stories
-User Story 1: Login and Registration
+User Story 1: Login and Registration \n
-User wants to register as a student and log in with safety.
+User wants to register as a student and log in with safety.\n Acceptance Standards:
-Acceptance Standards:
 Users who have a working password and email address can register.
 Users who have registered may log in.